billyhawkes/JavaScript30/readme.md

 This is my work as I attempt Web Bos's 30 day challenge, JavaScript30!

-I intend to/will be attempting each preject without video guidance first.
+I intend to/will be attempting each project without video guidance first.

 Note: All this code is my version of Wes Bos's course projects and built with his starter code and help along the way.